 - Praedia of Giulia Felice—Compex of properties with a large garden.

 - Large Palaestra—Open-air square intended for physical and intellectual training of young people.

 - House of Marco Lucretius Frontone—One of the most elegant homes in Pompeii.

-- House of the Faun—One of the larger homes in Pompeii with a statue of a Faun, or dancing satyr.
+- House of the Faun—One of the larger homes in Pompeii with a statue of a Faun, or a dancing satyr.

 Pompeii Museum & Artifacts

 There’s a small museum on-site at the Pompeii ruins with some pretty incredible Pompeii artifacts.
 You’ll see statues, paintings, jewelry, and more here.
 You’ll also see several somber casts of the victims including a dog and a horse.

 The majority of the artifacts removed from Pompeii are on display at the National Archaeological Museum in Naples, but it’s still worth visiting.
 Especially when you consider this a glimpse of the grandeur of this ancient city.

 - Buy tickets in advance.
 Don’t assume you’ll be able to purchase them at the gate or you may be disappointed.